Digital currency includes sovereign cryptocurrency, virtual currency (non-fiat), and a digital representation of fiat currency.

 Yes, it is possible to query for digital currency addresses using OFAC’s Sanctions List Search tool.
 Users of the tool may search for digital currency addresses by inputting the hash value into the "ID #" field and then clicking "Search."
 The ID # field does not use fuzzy logic, so only exact matches will be returned when searching for digital currency addresses with the Sanctions List Search tool.

 Alternatively, OFAC’s SDN List and other OFAC sanctions lists are available in a number of file formats and downloads, which can be used to identify and screen for listed digital currency addresses.
-Additional information on OFAC's list file formats and downloads, can be accessed here.
+Additional information on OFAC's list file formats and downloads, can be accessed by visiting the FAQ Topic titled "Information on list file formats and downloads."

 Once a U.S. person determines that they hold virtual currency that is required to be blocked pursuant to OFAC's regulations, the U.S. person must deny all parties access to that virtual currency, ensure that they comply with OFAC regulations related to the holding and reporting of blocked assets, and implement controls that align with a risk-based approach.
 (See 31 C.F.R.
 501.603 for reporting requirements related to blocked and unblocked property.)